-Chief Financial Officer's Review continued
+Chief Financial Officer's Review For the six months ended 30 April 2019

-Revenues from our Content business increased by 10.3% to £7.5m (2018: £6.8m), due to a strong performance in our Netherlands based Grants business.
-Our Content division encompasses grants consultancy solutions delivered from our Netherlands base, compliance software platforms delivered from our teams in Germany and other parts of central Europe, and provision of knowledge databases and bespoke research services provided by our UK-based teams.
+Revenues from our Content business increased by 10.3% to £7.5m (2018: £6.8m), due to a strong performance in our Netherland's-based Grants business.
+Our Content division encompasses grant consultancy solutions delivered from our Netherlands base, compliance software platforms delivered from our teams in Germany and other parts of central Europe, and provision of knowledge databases and bespoke research services provided by our UK-based teams.